Starting Out

 I always loved music.
 I knew every lyric to every song on the radio, impressing my friends mothers as they drove us to school.
 I stuck with dance all the way through high school, giving up all other activities to pursue it fully.

 After graduating, I found myself surprisingly lost.
 Dance had been the one thing I poured my time and attention into, yet I couldn’t imagine pursuing it professionally.
-I didn’t love being the center of attention and I didn’t want to move to New York City.
 So I stayed close without fully committing to anything.
-A former dance teacher had reached out and said she needed a teacher for her dance school.
-I was hesitant, never having taught or choreographed before.
-I wasn’t sure if dance was in my future.
-I took the job anyway, knowing that I needed to make money and unexpectedly fell in love.
+A former dance teacher reached out and said she needed an instructor for her dance school.
+I was hesitant, thinking dance was a thing of the past.
+I took the job anyway, thinking it would help me earn a living while I figured out my next step.
+Apparently this was the next step.
+I fell in love with teaching.
 Witnessing others discover themselves through movement felt meaningful in a way I hadn’t anticipated.
 So I dove in head first.

-After a few gap years, I decided to pursue an undergraduate degree in dance, after all, that was the only job I seemed to enjoy and apparently was good at it.
+After a few gap years, I decided to pursue an undergraduate degree in dance.
 While still uncertain where this path would lead, I trusted that clarity would come through doing rather than deciding.

 Entrepreneurship and Grad School